sungeer/viper/README.md

 > This project is built on the Starlette framework and can be considered a comprehensive backend project template.
 The main advantage is that it can be conveniently used directly for other new projects.

-No Pydantic, no Swagger, no Type Hints, no ORM, no aiomysql, and so on, nothing that is poorly maintained or unstable is referenced.
+No Pydantic, no aiomysql, and so on, nothing that is poorly maintained or unstable is referenced.

 ## Installation